naninovel/docs/docs/api/index.md

 ## sfx

 #### Summary
-Plays an SFX (sound effect) track with the provided name.
+Plays or modifies currently played SFX (sound effect) track with the provided name.

 #### Remarks
-Multiple sound effects can be played at the same time and they won't loop by default.
+Sound effect tracks are not looped by default.
+When sfx track name (SfxPath) is not specified, will affect all the currently played tracks.
+When invoked for a track that is already playing, the playback won't be affected (track won't start playing from the start),  but the specified parameters (volume and whether the track is looped) will be applied.

 #### Parameters